Munich or Berlin: Which German City to Visit?

 Planning a trip to Germany will require holidaymakers to make some tough choices, and one of those will be choosing which city to visit.
-Many first-time travellers to the country will be debating whether to explore Munich or Berlin before anywhere else.
+Many first-time travellers to the country will be debating whether to explore Munich or head to bustling Berlin before anywhere else.

 While Berlin is Germany’s trendy capital, Munich offers visitors a deep sense of Bavarian history and German culture.
 The stark contrast between the two cities will leave tourists torn over where to headfirst.

-If you’re struggling to decide, read our guide all about the key differences between Munich vs Berlin to figure out where to stay on your next (or very first) German adventure.
+If you’re struggling to decide, I’ll outline all of the key differences between Munich and Berlin to help you figure out where to stay on your next (or very first) German adventure.

 Munich

 Situated in the south of Germany, Munich is the capital of Bavaria.
 For three weeks every autumn, Munich plays host to the world-famous Oktoberfest.
-During this time, the city comes alive with both revellers and locals looking to indulge in a Wiessbeer, or several, inside one of the festival’s beer halls.
+During this time, the city comes alive with both revellers and locals looking to indulge in traditional German food and a Wiessbeer – or several – inside one of the festival’s beer halls.

 Even though this event only takes place for a few weeks, it’s the traditional culture, history and food and drink that keeps tourists flocking back to Munich again and again.